 Some children do experience homesickness, especially in the first few weeks of school.
 If this happens, encourage your child to get involved!
 You should also encourage him/her to speak with his/her prefect, housemaster, advisor or monitor.
 You may contact the housemaster or advisor as well.
 These people often have a more realistic sense of how your child is doing than he/she does.
 Support your child, but remember, many phone calls and visits home will usually prolong the homesickness.

 While not required, it is strongly recommended that students bring their own computers to Blair.
-Either a laptop or a desktop computer is permitted, although many students choose laptops due to limited dorm space and flexibility.
+Most students use laptops due to their flexibility and limited dorm space.
 Both PCs and Macs are suitable choices.
-There are computers in many campus buildings, including Timken Library and dorm common rooms, which students may also use.
-For more information, please click here or contact the technology office at (908) 362-6121, ext.
-5763.
+Students may also use the computers located in campus buildings, including the Chiang Center, Timken Library and dorm common rooms.
+High-speed wireless Internet is available in every campus building.
+For more information, please click here or contact the technology office at email@example.com.

 Every effort is made to place students with a compatible roommate.
 However, roommate issues still arise.
 Remind your child that good communication is very important, as is respect for each other’s space.
 If there are still issues, a student or parent can contact the housemaster for further help and guidance on how to deal with problems.

 There are laundry machines in every dorm and there is no charge for their use.
 All Prep Laundry is an outside service that offers wash and fold, as well as dry cleaning.
 Pick-up and drop-off days are Mondays and Thursdays.
 Service can be arranged through the business office.
-Contact Marivelle Davis at (908) 362-6121, ext.
-5615, or firstname.lastname@example.org.
+Contact Marivelle Davis at (908) 362-2028, or firstname.lastname@example.org.

-A driver’s education classroom course is offered in the fall semester at Blair by an outside organization.
+A driver’s education classroom course is offered in the fall semester at Blair for New Jersey residents only by an outside organization.
 Behind-the-wheel training can be scheduled independently after successfully completing the classroom course.

 Room assignments are not finalized until just prior to the Opening of School.
 We will endeavor to inform new students of their roommate approximately one week before the start of school.
 Students who knew each other before coming to Blair are generally not placed together because the experience of learning to live with someone new is both enjoyable and valuable.
 After their first year, students may choose their roommate for subsequent years.